Meteor-Community-Packages/meteor-elastic-apm/README.md

 From version 2.2.0 the package collects and sends meteor specific metrics to the apm-server.
 You can learn how it works and how to use it in [Metrics docs](./METRICS.md)

+## Performance

+If you discover significant performance implications, you can disable any of the metrics by adding the configuration `disableMeteorInstrumentations` and specifying in an array which of the metrics you want to disable: `['methods', 'http-out', 'session', 'subscription', 'async', 'db, 'metrics']`.

+Please also have a look at the documentation of the underlying library [`apm-agent-nodejs`](https://github.com/elastic/apm-agent-nodejs)

 ## Screenshots